arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/KnownIssues34.md

 APIs
 ----

-* the REST API for retrieving indexes at endpoint GET `/_api/index/<collection>` will currently also return all links for views that refer to this collection.
+* the REST API for retrieving indexes at endpoint GET `/_api/index/?collection=<collection>` will currently also return all links (type `arangosearch`) for views that refer to this collection.
 The links will be removed from the results of this API in a later version.
+* the REST API for retrieving a single index at endpoint GET `/_api/index/<indexname>` will current succeed for indexes used internally for links of views.
+These requests will return a notfound error in a later version.